-In 2017 alone, there had been 199,000 reported cases of potential poisoning received by the American Society for Prevention of Cruelty to Animals – Animal Poison Control Center (ASPCA-APCC).
-Considering that our frisky felines are playful by nature, it is not surprising if a good portion of the poisoning cases involves pet cats.
+In the US alone in 2017, the American Society for the Prevention of Cruelty to Animals (ASPCA) Animal Hospital reported 199,000 cases of potential poisoning among pets.
+Considering that our frisky felines are playful by nature, it is not surprising if a good portion of the pet poisoning cases involves cats.

 Nothing beats any poison antidote except prevention.
 Cats, by nature, are curious and playful, but their learning style is similar to that of a toddler.
 You cannot afford your kitty exposure to life-threatening poisons, so here are a few things to consider before anything bad happens:

 As your kitty’s foster parent, it would be good to know of the following substances you need to keep away from your cat: